 If you prefer to travel with people you know, there’s the option to rent the whole of Purcell Mountain Lodge for special events.
 How about a wedding or a corporate retreat in the mountains?

 There’s also a chalet, a 30 second walk from the lodge where you can enjoy more privacy and in theory cook for yourself, but why you’d want to do that when Gerry turns out the food he does is beyond me.

 Location map for Purcell Mountain Lodge

 A huge thank you to Purcell Mountain Lodge for hosting John and I. What a treat it was!!
 We both had a great time – leaving well-exercised, well-fed and with a few more laugh lines, thanks mainly to the jokes told by Danny Hooper – a charity auctioneer who practiced his profession in the woods to scare off any bears.
 We saw none.

 Looking for a stellar hiking holiday in a landscape that would otherwise be hard to access?
-Visit Purcell Mountain Lodge for pricing and further information.
-The lodge is a true gem.
+Visit the Purcell Mountain Lodge website for pricing and further information.
+Purcell Mountain Lodge is a true gem.